 What Uses Data When You’re Streaming on Twitch?

-There are a few things that factor into the data you use while streaming on Twitch.
-There are several things that will affect how much data you are using:
+A few things factor into the data you use while streaming on Twitch.
+Several things will affect how much data you are using:

 - The quality of your stream (resolution)

-- Data used playing an online (or mobile) game
+- Data used playing an online (or mobile) video game

 - Reading comments from the chat

 Interestingly enough, your resolution and FPS (frames per second) don’t affect your data very much.
-You may be able to up your FPS to 60 (from 30) for a slightly better stream.
+You can up your FPS to 60 (from 30) for a slightly better stream.